praxis/praxis/reference/plugins.md

 {% endhighlight %}

 As outlined above, `MyPlugin` may be either a subclass of `Plugin` *or* a module that includes `PluginConcern`.
-In the latter case, Praxis will expect there to be a class named `Plugin`, e.g. `MyPlugin::Plugin`.
+In the latter case, Praxis will expect the module that contains a class named `Plugin`, e.g. `MyPlugin::Plugin`.

 ## Plugin Components